itsFelixH/weighted-subgraph-problems/README.md

-# WeightedSubgraphProblems
+# Weighted Subgraph Problems

-WeightedSubgraphProblems is a Python project for computing optimal node- and ege-weighted subgraphs on different graph classes
+This is a Python project for computing optimal node- and ege-weighted subgraphs on different graph classes.

 The code was developed within the scope of a master's thesis at the University of Kaiserslautern.
 The topic of the thesis is "Complexity and Algorithms for Weighted Subgraphs".